 The Build phase involves actually building your WalkMe solution using the WalkMe Editor.
 The Build process can be divided into five steps:

-The main path is the path of a Smart WalkThru that most users will take to complete a process from start to finish.
+The main path is the path of a Smart Walk-Thru that most users will take to complete a process from start to finish.
+Learn more about Smart Walk-Thrus.

 Engagement involves ensuring that users have access to your WalkMe content.
-Engagement can be enhanced by building ShoutOuts, Launchers, or adding AutoPlay Rules to Smart WalkThrus.
+Engagement can be enhanced by building ShoutOuts, Launchers, or adding AutoPlay Rules to Smart Walk-Thrus.
+Learn more about Engagement.

-The QA phase involves ensuring that your new WalkMe content works as expected on your platform, and that it works with your existing WalkMe solution.
-You can QA using Preview mode.
+The QA phase involves ensuring that your new WalkMe content works as expected on your platform and with your existing WalkMe solution.
+You can QA using Preview mode once Deployment is complete.

-The Publish phase involves publishing your content to the Test environment, and after testing, publishing to your Production environment, making the content available to your end users.
+The Publish phase involves publishing your content to the Test environment, testing, and then making the content available to your end users by publishing to the Production environment.

-You can use the data collected from Insights to maintain your WalkMe solution by identifying pain points in your platform, and determining which pieces of your WalkMe solution might benefit from increased engagement.
+The data collected from Insights will allow you to optimize your WalkMe solution by identifying pain points in your platform, and determining which pieces of your WalkMe solution might benefit from increased engagement.
+Learn more about analyzing Insights data.